Skip to main content

 What to Look For in Supplements

 For black cohosh, choose isopropanolic or ethanolic extracts standardized to triterpene glycosides.
-Remifemin (20 mg isopropanolic extract twice daily) is the most clinically validated brand.
+Remifemin (20 mg isopropanolic extract twice daily) is one of the better-studied brands.
 Duration should be limited to 6 months initially, with liver function monitoring, due to rare hepatotoxicity reports.
 For red clover, Promensil (40 mg total isoflavones daily) is the best-studied formulation.
 For evening primrose oil, look for cold-pressed products providing at least 8–10% GLA content at 500 mg–2 g daily.
 All menopause supplements should carry third-party testing verification.
 Women with a history of hormone-receptor-positive breast cancer should avoid red clover and soy isoflavones due to their estrogenic activity, and consult an oncologist before starting any supplement — black cohosh is generally considered safer in this context due to its non-estrogenic mechanism.

 What Doesn't Work (And Why)